 While more remote beaches might have a certain draw, there’s a lot to be said for ease of accessibility when small ones are along.
-For families seeking both solace by the sea and the thrills of urban life, this beach on Vinpearl just a short cable car ride from Nha Trang City strikes a perfect balance.
+For families seeking both solace by the sea and the thrills of urban life, this beach in Vinpearl Land, just a short cable car ride from the city, strikes a perfect balance.
 There's a gentle current that's perfect for swimming, and the sand is some of the softest you'll find in Vietnam.

 Serene, sheltered bays carpeted with soft sands make this a great spot for a lazy family day by the ocean.
 There’s little to intrude upon your collective beach-bliss here, save for a few tasteful boutique resorts, all of which happily cater to young globetrotters.
 Phu Quoc is known as one of Vietnam's most beautiful islands, and while development is on the way, it's easy to find quiet corners and shores to call your own.

 Framed by a turquoise lagoon on one side and the lapping waters of the ocean on the other, this petite peninsula offers more than 10 kilometres of sandy beach.
 With its idyllic setting and easily accessible location from Danang International Airport, the area is perfect for a weekend getaway or a longer stay.